indiqusdocs/yntraa/docs/intro.md

 | Integrable with External Billing and ITSM Systems   | Get our team of solution experts to onboard you and accelerate your GTM with our Cloud Accelerator program.                                                   |

 ## Services Catalogue
-The Apiculus cloud catalogue is offered for all production [Availability Zones](/docs/Administration/ServicesManagement/WorkingwithAvailabilityZones), as shown below.
+The Yntraa cloud platform catalogue is offered for all production [Availability Zones](/docs/Administration/ServicesManagement/WorkingwithAvailabilityZones), as shown below.

 | #   | Service                                    | Type     | ISV                       |
 | --- | ------------------------------------------ | -------- | ------------------------- |